jacopotagliabue/MLSys-NYU-2022/weeks/4/homework_2.md

 For this problem, your script should

-1. Downlaod the training and test data.
+1. Download the training and test data.
+2. Generate TF-IDF features.
-2. Train a Logistic Regression model off of the training TF-IDF features.
+3. Train a Logistic Regression model off of said features.
-3. Calculate a multiclass classification report on the test data.
+4. Calculate a multiclass classification report on the test data.

 Finally, in commented code at the bottom of the script, write about which newsgroups your model has the highest and lowest precision on and explain why you think the model performs the way that it does on these newsgroups.